TeddyLin0630/camera-android-sample/README.md

 # emq-camera-android

- A module implements cameraX libs.
+ ## A module implements cameraX libs.

- Common solutions.
+ Most popular common solutions in this project.

  There are some functions:

- 1.Scan QR code
+ - Scan QR code

- 2.Analyze QR code context
+ - Analyze QR code context

- 3.Preview
+ - Preview

- 4.Photo Capture
+ - Photo Capture

- 5.Gallery
+ - Gallery

- It's independent.
+ **It's independent.
 Easy use to apply to other project.
-Speed up developing.
+Speed up developing.**